 - Why does this bother me?
-I want to be my own boss.
+I want to quit my job and be my own boss.

-In this example, the real reason you want to start your own business is to be your own boss.
+In this example, the real reason you want to start your own business is to quit my job and be my own boss.
 This is a valid reason to start a business unless it isn’t your reason.

 You need to determine if you truly want to start your own business — with all the headaches and stresses involved — or if you simply hate your boss.